usmankhan95/bakedbeans-autostake/README.md

 `node autoRebake.js 4`

+This script will continue to rebake and doesn't have any eat functionality.
+So if you want to follow the proven 6:1 method, you'll need to pause the script on day 6.
+I will look to add some functionality to automate eating at some point.

 I've also included heroku Procfile if you want the deploy it there (using a free dyno).
 This means you don't need to have the script running on your machine 24/7

 Note if you do use heroku, if you'd like to change the default number of rebakes (4) you'll need to update the Procfile